maxwellabgit/Databasics-Endpoints/README.md

 ### Summary

-The core methodology behind this script is to ingest data from an MSSQL server or API endpoint, perform desired operations against data formatted as pandas dataframes, and output said data to one or more endpoints.
-In the real-world scenario, I performed many more data manipulation operations and finalized the project by scheduling a task in a Databricks workflow.
+The core methodology behind this script is to ingest data from an MSSQL server or API endpoint, perform desired operations against data using pandas dataframes, and return transformed data to one or more outputs.
+In the real-world scenarios this code is based on, I performed many more data manipulation operations and finalized the project by scheduling tasks in a Databricks workflow.
 This project was formatted with attention towards scalability.
-Following this project outline, we can add new endpoints at the beginning of our pipeline, add operations to the ingested data, and increase the number of output sources iteratively.
+Following this project outline, we can add new endpoints at the beginning of our pipeline, add operations to the ingested data, and increase the number of output sources separately and iteratively.